iotaledger/tips/text/0004-new-pre-coordicide-consensus/0004-new-pre-coordicide-consensus.tex.md

 ### Timestamp based scoring
+The idea of this proposal is to use the signed timestamp of a tip in conjunction with the solidification time of the tip in order to calculate its laziness score.

 #### Configurable Values
 $C_1$ - Time in ms that a tip's timestamp can be *below* its solidification time.

 $C'_1$ - Time in ms that a tip's timestamp can be *above* its solidification time.

-$C_2$ - Max difference between tip solidification time and parent bundle solidification timestamp.
+$C_2$ - Max difference between tip solidification time and approvee bundle solidification timestamp.

-$M$ - Max difference between tip solidification time and parent bundle signed timestamp.
+$M$ - Max difference between tip solidification time and approvee bundle signed timestamp.

 #### Definitions
 Let $t(x)$ be the signed timestamp and $r(x)$ the solidification time of transaction $x$.
 A tip will be marked as $v$ and its direct approved bundle tails are marked as $v_1$ and $v_2$.
 Let $M$ be some large constant. $otrs$ is `Oldest Transaction Root Snapshot`:

 #### Algorithm

-Score 0 will be given if one of the following is true:
+Score 0 (lazy) will be given if one of the following is true:

 1. $t(v)<r(v)-C_1$ or $t(v)>r(v)+C'_1$
 2. $r(v) - t(otrs(v))>M$
 3. All $v_i$ satisfy $r(v)-r(v_i) > C_2$
 4. if at least one $v_i$ has a score of 0 (to enforce monotonicity)

-Else Score 1 will be given if exactly one $v_i$ satisfies $r(v)-r(v_i) \leq C_2$
+Else Score 1 (somewhat lazy) will be given if exactly one $v_i$ satisfies $r(v)-r(v_i) \leq C_2$

-Else Score 2 will be given.
+Else Score 2 (not lazy) will be given.

 #### Recommended defaults